mendersoftware/meta-mender/README.md

 and testing process.
 With the base image all needed boot and configuration files are created by Yocto and copied to appropriate locations in the boot partition and the root file system.
-For more information about differences while using different image types please see [official Yocto Beaglebone support page](https://www.yoctoproject.org/downloads/bsps/daisy16/beaglebone).
+For more information about differences while using different image types please see [official Yocto BeagleBone support page](https://www.yoctoproject.org/downloads/bsps/daisy16/beaglebone).